National Prescription Drug Take-Back Initiative

-In addition to participating in the National Prescription Drug Take-Back Initiative, the Police Department will also use this opportunity to showcase its permanently installed drop boxes, which are in each district station.
+In addition to participating in the National Prescription Pill Take Back Initiative, the Police Department will also use this opportunity to showcase its permanently installed drop boxes in each district station and police headquarters.
 These boxes have been installed for the purpose of assisting the public in disposing of unused or unwanted medications year round.
 They will also allow citizens to dispose of these medications at their convenience in a safe and secure environment.
 The same collection protocols established for the pill take back initiative will be in effect for the drop boxes.

 Collection Day Protocols

-- On Saturday, April 27, 2013, from 10:00 a.m. until 2:00 p.m., the Anne Arundel County Police Department will have a police representative at each of the county’s four districts, which will serve as collection sites.
+- On Saturday, October 27, 2018, from 10:00 a.m. until 2:00 p.m., the Anne Arundel County Police Department will have a police representative at each of the county’s four districts and police headquarters which will serve as collection sites.

 Northern District Eastern District